0xGrimnir/Simple-Retweet-Bot/README.md

 # Twitter Retweet Bot using Python & Tweepy
-A relatively simple Python-built Twitter retweet bot using Tweepy.
+A Python-built Twitter retweet bot using Tweepy.
 Searches and retweets based on hashtag or keyword value.

 What You Need && Need to Know
 ----------